Introduction to Monticello, New York

 - Delaware Water Gap National Recreation Area

-- New Jersey Botanical Garden,
+- New Jersey Botanical Garden

 Things To Do In Monticello

 Parks offering recreational opportunities near Monticello include Bear Mountain State Park, Promised Land State Park, and Gouldsboro State Park.
 There are several museums near Monticello, including Ten Mile River Scout Museum, Fort Delaware Museum of Colonial History, and Greenfield Park Museum.
 Historic sites nearby include Clinton House State Historic Site, Eleanor Roosevelt National Historic Site, and Samuel F. Morse Historic Site.
-Other popular desinations near the village are Carousel Water and Fun Park and the New Jersey Botanical Garden.
+Other popular destinations near the village are Carousel Water and Fun Park and the New Jersey Botanical Garden.

 Sullivan County International Airport is a major airport nearby.